 The picturesque Rhine promenade offers stunning views of the River Rhine, with plenty of cafes, bars, and restaurants to explore.
 It is a great place for morning jogs or evening walks.

-Several guided tours are available and often start from the Old Town or the promenade.
+Several guided tours are available, often starting from the Old Town or the promenade.
 If you’re doing a hop-on-hop-off tour in the area, you will certainly be able to stop here.
-However, you may not want to get back on the bus later since you can stay here all day!
+However, you may not want to return to the bus later since you can stay here all day!

 As many as 300 bars, pubs, cafes, and lounges line this famous spot.
-Kasematten Düsseldorf, a waterfront beer garden, is made up of five restaurants offering amazing German cuisine, refreshing beer, and a lively atmosphere.
+Kasematten Düsseldorf, a waterfront beer garden, comprises five restaurants offering amazing German cuisine, refreshing beer, and a lively atmosphere.
 Looking for some indoor dining instead?
-Head over to Fischhaus, located just two blocks away from the River Rhine promenade and known for its famous fish soup.
+Head over to Fischhaus, located just two blocks from the River Rhine promenade and known for its famous fish soup.

 The street has several fine-dining restaurants, cafes, and bars along its length.
-You can even find some traditional German beer gardens here for a taste of the local culture.
+You can even find some traditional German beer gardens here to taste the local culture.

 Several art galleries also line this beloved street, including various paintings, photos, and sculptures.
 Speaking of art, you can take a U-Bahn from Königsallee to the Julia Stoschek Collection, one of the most impressive private contemporary art collections in Düsseldorf.

-Königsallee also plays host to several events throughout the year, including a Christmas market, flower markets, and weekly art exhibitions.
+Königsallee also hosts several events throughout the year, including a Christmas market, flower markets, and weekly art exhibitions.
 Look out for the Kö-Bogen building on the boulevard as you explore, which has an interesting glass atrium.
 It’s shaped like an arch and houses several individual stores.